 As you can imagine, the consequences of a hack could be far-reaching: from taking your site offline, to redirecting it to something inappropriate, to stealing client data.
 Any one of these outcomes could be disastrous with reputational damage, lost opportunity to trade and GDPR-related penalties; not to mention all the distress and diverted resource you suffer internally.

 Updating your site to a robust platform can manage this risk, especially if you start working with a partner who will take on the updates as part of their service.
+This is also part of proper management of your attack surface, as you don’t want your website to be a point of vulnerability which is overlooked as part of your broader IT infrastructure.

 Staying on brand